 Other factors apart from smoking that increase the risk of COPD include:

 Exposure to someone else's cigarette smoke as a child or adult may increase the risk of COPD.
 This includes a baby's exposure to its mother's tobacco use before birth.

 Examples include dust and chemicals in the home, the outdoor environment, and the workplace.
 Environmental factors also include air pollution and smog.

 People in contact with coal dust and crystalline silica through their work are at increased risk.
 An estimated 15 percent of COPD cases may be linked to the workplace.

 Other industries where workers face an increased risk are rubber, plastics, textiles, leather, and construction.

 These include respiratory infections as a child or adult, and other respiratory conditions, such as asthma.

-A deficiency in a substance called alpha-1 antitrypsin, a protein made in the liver, may account for up to 5 percent of people with COPD.
+A deficiency in a substance called alpha-1 antitrypsin, a protein made in the liver, may account for

 Alpha-1 antitrypsin deficiency (AAT) is estimated to affect between 1 in every 3,000-5,000 people in North America.
 Individuals who smoke and have AAT are at greater risk of COPD.